Pharmacies (Apotik) and Obtaining Medications in Indonesia

 Singaporean and Changi Airport pharmacies

-If you are traveling through Singapore and leaving the country within 24 hours, you can buy medications from local pharmacies without a prescription.
+If you are traveling through Singapore and leaving the country within 24 hours, you may be able to buy medications from local pharmacies without a prescription.
 If your prescription is unusual, contact them in advance to ensure they have what you need in stock.
 All customers will be asked for a ticket as proof that you are leaving Singapore.

-You can also obtain medications without a prescription at the pharmacies in the transit section of Changi Airport after you pass through immigration.
+You can also obtain some medications without a prescription at the pharmacies in the transit section of Changi Airport after you pass through immigration.
 Just show your boarding pass and ticket and you can buy any medications they have in stock over the counter.
 The telephone number for Terminal 2's pharmacy is (65) 545-4622.
+Contact them ahead of time and be sure that they have any medications you want/need in stock.

 If you have any further questions about your medical care in Indonesia, see the Ask the Experts.